IncredibleProgress/sweetheart.py/README.md

 def vue_created(data):

-    """ this will be called as soon as the Vue3 instance is created it allows you fecthing data using ReQL before html rendering the data argument provides the $data object of the Vue model """
+    """ this will be called as soon as the Vue3 instance is created it allows you fetching data using ReQL before html rendering the data argument provides the $data object of the Vue model """

     r.table("grid").setVueAttr("table")